vitwit/resolute/MULTISIG_SERVER_README.md

   mv .example.yaml config.yaml
   ```

-  replace your  details in the config.yaml file
+ replace the placeholders in the config.yaml file with your actual details, such as database connection strings and server ports.

 #### Run the server